ITJ Pittsburgh

 Intro to Judaism - Online

-Tuesdays, 7:00-9:00 pm, begins October 21
+Tuesdays, 7:00-9:00 pm, Unit 2 begins January 13

 Learn about Judaism – its religion, practices, history, and culture – from cantors and rabbis from across Pittsburgh.
 In this 25 week course, we'll cover the Bible, Jewish Holidays, Israel, Keeping Kosher, Love and Marriage, Jewish History, Commandments, and God.
 Instructors represent rabbis from every major movement of Judaism: Conservative, Reconstructionist, Jewish Renewal, Orthodox and Reform.
 Each class is two hours long.